Woodlands Wellington FC: Stadium

-Woodlands Stadium is currently the home ground of Woodlands Wellington, and used mostly for football matches.
-Apart from being used for competitive matches, the pitch is also utilised by the club for their training sessions as well.
+Woodlands Stadium was the home ground of Woodlands Wellington, and used mostly for football matches.
+Apart from being used for competitive matches, the pitch was also utilised by the club for their training sessions.
 The stadium capacity was upgraded to 4,300.
 This includes the 2,000 seater grandstand, the 1,000 seater semi-permanent stand opposite the grandstand and the 1,300 seater portable stands on each end of the pitch.

 Woodlands Stadium is the only stadium in Singapore which has a MRT track overlooking the pitch.

 Sponsors

-Woodlands Wellington was sponsored by Bandai from 1996 to 1998, after which it was sponsored by Sembcorp from 2001 to 2010.
-The club went without a sponsor from 2011 to 2012 before Singaporean equity company, ESW, took up the sponsorship of the Rams from March 2013.

-The team is presently outfitted by Singaporean kit makers, Waga, for the 2013 season.
-Their previous kit sponsors include Lotto, Kappa, Diadora, Umbro, Mitre and Thai apparel makers, Acono.
+Woodlands Wellington was sponsored by Bandai from 1996 to 1998, and Sembcorp from 2001 to 2010.
+The club went without a sponsor from 2011 to 2012, before Singaporean equity company ESW took up the sponsorship from March 2013.
+They were outfitted by Singaporean brand Waga for their 2013 season.
+Their previous kit sponsors include Lotto, Kappa, Diadora, Umbro, Mitre and Thai apparel Acono.